With the havoc in retailing, do you think the time for On-Demand Manufacturing has come?

 It is truly, “A whole new way of thinking about manufacturing,” building beautiful garments with a very agile supply chain.
 Knitting to shape reduces waste to a bare minimum.

-Another is Variant.
-(Disclaimer: Variant is a client of Fabdesigns, Inc.) Variant has created a platform that allows individuals, brands, creatives, and anyone who wants to express their own creativity in fabric format to customize their own products on line.
-They can choose bodies, colors, jacquards, sizing of jacaquards, layouts of backs fronts and sleeves, and even upload their own designs into the existing bodies and manipulate until they are happy.
-Instapreneurs can link up to their websites, Shopify or ecommerce sites, and sell one, dozens or thousands.
+Another company is Variant.
+(Disclaimer: Variant was a client of Fabdesigns, Inc.) In 2018 Fabdesigns helped Variant create a platform that allowed individuals, brands, creatives, and anyone who wanted to express their own creativity in fabric format to customize their own products on line.
+They could choose bodies, colors, jacquards, sizing of jacquards, layouts of backs fronts and sleeves, and even upload their own designs into the existing bodies and manipulate until they were happy.

-Brands can use the existing bodies with their own style guides or build their own templates, which are pre-engineered, and size graded to work with the customizing platform.
-That’s the front end, but the back end is equally impressive, with an automated knitting system where no one must write programs, input graphics, or do any of the things a typical knitting factory must do to knit down a product.
-Production is streamlined and everything the customer inputs on the computer or mobile to be there design, knits out the back end seamlessly and is assemble with not cutting and dearly zero waste.
-Variant currently has men’s and women’s garments in their cloud manufacturing library, but has shoes, bags, and many other products planned in the next couple of months, as well as brand and local manufacturing partnerships in the works around the world.
+Brands had the ability to use the existing bodies with their own style guides or build their own templates, which are pre-engineered and size graded to work with the customizing platform.
+That was the front end, but the back end that Fabdesigns builds was equally impressive, with an automated knitting system where no one has to write programs, input graphics, or do any of the things a typical knitting factory must do to knit down a product.
+Production at Variant was streamlined and everything the customer input on the computer or mobile to be there design, knitted out the back end seamlessly and was assembled with no cutting and nearly zero waste.
+Variant had men’s and women’s garments in their cloud manufacturing library.

 Why On-Demand Could Be the Future of Manufacturing